Autonomous Driving in Unstructured Environments: How Far Have We Come?: Motion Control

 Model predictive control typically involves developing kinematic and dynamic models of the vehicle that meet various constraints.
 It combines the current state with predictions of future states over a finite time horizon to solve an optimization problem, seeking the optimal control sequence.
 While MPC is highly flexible, allowing adjustments to objectives and constraints for different driving scenarios and tasks, it faces challenges such as high computational complexity and a strong dependence on the accuracy of the model.

-\citet{gibson2023multi} uses a hybrid model with a specially-initialized LSTM for short-term dynamics prediction of an all-terrain vehicle, addressing error accumulation and scalability for sampling-based controllers.
+In complex and extreme off-road environments, vehicles frequently encounter uneven terrain, mixed soft and hard soils, and unpredictable slopes or obstacles, posing significant challenges to traditional fixed-parameter controllers.
+Adaptive control has therefore become a key research focus. \cite{onozuka2025adaptive} present an online adaptive Model Predictive Control (MPC) framework for off-road vehicles operating on deformable terrains, incorporating a physics-informed, online-adaptable tire model.
+Simulation results demonstrate that online adaptation significantly improves speed and path-tracking performance when discrepancies exist between assumed and actual terrain parameters. \cite{gibson2023multi} use a hybrid model with a specially-initialized LSTM for short-term dynamics prediction of an all-terrain vehicle, addressing error accumulation and scalability for sampling-based controllers.
 By limiting the LSTM to a fixed time horizon, it avoids long-term stability challenges.
 This flexible approach requires only odometry data for training.
 In \cite{han2023model}, the system's constraints are parallelized within the MPC, enabling efficient real-time planning and control.
 A low-level controller ensures the vehicle adapts to varying terrain without prior knowledge, ensuring safe, aggressive driving over challenging unstructured environments.